 *Includes representations prior to Mr. Fatheree’s affiliation with Munger, Tolles & Olson.

-Mr. Fatheree has been included in the Real Estate category of Chambers USA: America’s Leading Lawyers for Business in California.
-He was named an Outstanding Young Lawyer by the Los Angeles County Bar Association and one of Real Estate Forum’s Top 50 Real Estate Professionals Under 40.
+Mr. Fatheree has been selected for inclusion in Chambers USA: America’s Leading Lawyers for Business in the California Real Estate category.
+He was named one of Real Estate Forum’s Top 50 Real Estate Professionals Under 40 and an Outstanding Young Lawyer by the Los Angeles County Bar Association.

-Mr. Fatheree has dedicated thousands of hours to pro bono work, including securing reparations for survivors of the Holocaust; authoring a successful amicus curiae brief to California’s Supreme Court on behalf of public school students with diabetes; representing the Debbie Allen Dance Academy; representing charter schools in acquiring, leasing and financing school facilities; advising school districts on education reform issues; and helping students with special needs access educational services.
-Mr. Fatheree co-founded The Associates Committee, a national nonprofit foundation that awards grants to public interest organizations and was recognized by the Financial Times for Innovation in Social Responsibility.
+Mr. Fatheree has an active pro bono practice and has dedicated thousands of hours to pro bono work, including securing reparations for survivors of the Holocaust; authoring a successful amicus curiae brief to California’s Supreme Court on behalf of public school students with diabetes; representing the Debbie Allen Dance Academy in its acquisition and development of a state-of-the-art performing arts academy; representing charter schools in acquiring, leasing and financing school facilities; advising school districts on education reform issues; and helping students with special needs to help them access educational services.
+In 2015, Mr. Fatheree co-founded The Associates Committee, a national nonprofit foundation awarding grants to public interest organizations that was recognized by the Financial Times for Innovation in Social Responsibility.

 Mr. Fatheree graduated cum laude from Harvard University where he studied government and religion.
 He received his law degree from Loyola Law School and is a Fritz B. Burns Scholar and member of Alpha Sigma Nu.

 - “Workouts Involving UPREIT and DownREIT Properties: A Guide for REIT Executives,” Real Estate Finance Journal, Summer 2011